bihaox/CALM/docs/final.md

 <i>our proposed approach</i>

 We choose pretrained GPT-2 model fine tuned on style specific corpus such as horror story and super hero stories for language generation(4, 6).
+During the training process, the pre-trained model was given samples that starts with a genre token, thus the model will learn to generate different texts based on the given genre token.
+A typical sample in training data looks like the following:

+* <horror><BOS>...a short horror story...

+Thus, we would be able to control the generation behaviour of the model by conditioning the model on the same special style tokens.
 At each language generation step, the pretrained model ouputs a logits of  corpus size that specifies the probability of the corresponding words to appear at the current position.
 Traditionally, the word chosen at each generation step is achived by approaches such as nucleus sampling and top-k sampling(14).

 To achieve context aware langauge generation, our system retrieves description of surrounding blocks from adjacent blocks of the agent(such as 'diamond_block') and returns a string that is common in natural language('diamond').
 We then try to make the target word appear in our output text snippet by finding a position where the target word is most likely to appear.
 Formally, the context aware language generation task is defined as finding a sequence $$(w_1,w_2,w_3... w_n)$$ with an victim word $$w_v$$ such that $$abs(p(target word \mid w_0, ... , w_{v-1})-p(w_v \mid w_0, ... , w_{v_1}))$$ is minimized, while the raw probability of a certain word is sampled at each generation step after the word swapping happened is given by $$p(w_i \mid w_0, w_1, ... , target word, ... , w_{i-1})$$(prior to applying topk/nucleus sampling).